johnhays/ircNodeDashboard/README.md

 Notes
 -----

+Some distributions may install node as nodejs, if the node or forever commands fail, you may need to navigate to the directory where nodejs is installed and create a soft link from node.
+(On Raspbian Jesse and Compass, **cd /usr/bin** and run this command)

+**sudo ln -s nodejs node**

 To enhance security this webserver runs as user opendv.
 Make sure you have such an account.
 It is possible to modify this behavior inside the webserver.js application.

-Note: Some distributions may install node as nodejs, if the node or forever commands fail, you may need to navigate to the directory where nodejs is installed and create a soft link from node.
-(On Raspbian Jesse and Compass, **cd /usr/bin** and run this command)

-**sudo ln -s nodejs node**

 <b id='foot1'>1</b> Windows may be problematic due to configuration being held in the registry, though one could extract the registry data into a ircDDBGateway text configuration file or an industrious developer could modify **webserver.js** to populate the config object directly from the registry using a library like [https://www.npmjs.com/package/winreg](https://www.npmjs.com/package/winreg) - The author is not a fan of Windows for server applications, so he has not undertaken any work in this area.[↩](#a1)